arsh0r/StormCandleRev2/README.md

 The minimum and maximum pressure values are adapted automatically and stored in the EEPROM.

 ![Frizzing sketch](doc/Layout.png?raw=true "Frizzing sketch")

+This code works both with Revision 2 (reset button at the bottom) and Revision 2b (reset by accelerometer).

 ## Manuals